-PrePARE depends on CDMS to work, in order to use PrePARE please follow these instructions.
+In order to use PrePARE please follow these instructions.

 PrePARE has been created to validate CMIP6 data before publishing files to ESGF.
 It may not work properly on CMIP5 files.

--h display sysnopsis of the program
+-h Display synopsis of the program.

 PrePARE will verify that all attributes in the input file are present and conform to CMIP6 for publication into ESGF.
 We also recommand running the python program cfchecker created by the University of Reading in the UK to confirm that your file is CF-1 compliant.

-- In order to validate all CMIP6 required attributes by PrePARE, a Control Vocabulary file is read by the program where a JSON dictionnary called “required_global_attributes” point to a list of strings.
+- In order to validate all CMIP6 required attributes by PrePARE, a Controlled Vocabulary file is read by the program where a JSON dictionnary called “required_global_attributes” point to a list of strings.
 Each element of that list corresponds to a global attribute.

 PrePARE can also use regular expressions to validate the value of the some global attributes.
 Here is an example used for variant_label.